 So you can’t help being in the right place at the right time; you can just relax in life and enjoy the show, instead of being anxious about it all.
 Why is this so?
 Because of the strength of God, and His gifts.
 Your reaching the goal is His Will, and what God wants, God gets.
 After all, He’s God.

 One further comment: In the instructions for practice you are asked to let thoughts occur in relation to today’s idea; this kind of rehearsing of related thoughts is another type of meditation that is quite common in the Workbook.
 Then it says, “You may, in fact, be astonished at the amount of course-related understanding some of your own thoughts contain” (5:2).

 You may, however, instead be very puzzled over what the heck this means!
 The first time I tried this exercise my mind was virtually blank.
 Remember that the Workbook often assumes that you have studied—not just read, but studied—the Text before you began these exercises.
 It isn’t a requirement, but it is assumed to be the general case.

 For anyone who has done that, related thoughts will indeed come easily, or if you are on a repeat pass through the Workbook, same thing.
-If, after trying for a minute or two to find related thoughts, you find that they do not come easily, take the advice given a little further on in the lesson: "If you find this difficult, it is better to spend the practice period alternating between slow repetitions of the idea with the eyes open, then with eyes closed, than it is to strain to find suitable thoughts" (6:3).
-The presence of this kind of instruction shows that the lessons can accommodate people who haven't already studied the Text in depth.
+If, after trying for a minute or two to find related thoughts, you find that they do not come easily, take the advice given a little further on in the lesson: “If you find this difficult, it is better merely to spend the practice period alternating between slow repetitions of the idea with eyes first open, then closed, then open, and so on, than it is to strain to find suitable thoughts” (6:3).
+The presence of this kind of instruction shows that the lessons can accommodate people who haven’t already studied the Text in depth.